Nitzan4mor/Andoird-Airport-Simulator/README.md

   the airlines i used are - DL , TG ,IB , AZ

- 2.the app display the flights data from the database using Listview and Adapter which is customise to show the relevant fields of each specific data, for example: if a flight is not landed yet, the flight status color will be different according to the flight status and the flight arrival time won't be showed.
+ 2 .the app display the flights data from the database using Listview and Adapter which is customise to show the relevant fields of each specific data, for example: if a flight is not landed yet, the flight status color will be different according to the flight status and the flight arrival time won't be showed.